 This local Greek joint has you covered for moussaka, spanokopita, dolmades, and all your Mediterranean favourites.
 Call 02 9360 9342 to order, as they have their own delivery and takeaway system.
 Plus, they're throwing in a roll of toilet paper for all takeaway orders.

 Want easy, fresh Italian cuisine delivered to your door?
-Salts Meats Cheese has got you covered with their solid selection and excellent value combos – we're talking a pizza and a drink for $20 on Mondays.
+Salts Meats Cheese has got you covered with a solid selection and excellent value combos – we're talking a pizza and a drink for $20 on Mondays.
 Order online.

 Thankfully, takeaway is still an option at this almighty Sydney café, but the crew is urging you to buy beans from your local café and have launched a kickback initiative that allows Single O's café partners to earn 15% of referred online sales with the use of a unique code.
 They've also released a new 'Stimulus' blend that's perfect for espresso and filter brewing and are offering three bags for the price of two.
 Details here.